joshed-io/estelle-and-josh/site/content/faq/the-week.md

 **Can I get a summary of all that?**

 **Tuesday, July 24**
 Please arrive to Paris this day at the latest, a few days earlier recommended to handle the jet lag.
+You'll need your own accommodations for Tuesday night and before.

 **Wednesday, July 25**
 9am: Bus from Paris to Gramat (near Rocamadour)